Hi,

 The back of the knee.

-And if you don't have an emotional support dog,
+And if you don't have an emotional support dog.

 You might borrow mine for a second.

-And so let's come into supported child's,
+And so let's come into.

 Laying your torso down on the bolster or cushion.

-Or you can tuck them in and send the hands towards the back.
+And send the hands towards the back.

-Bringing your right ear on the cushion or bolster,
+Bringing your right ear on the cushion or bolster.

 Finding the support from the bolster and the cushion behind your knees.